-(a) The Clerk shall attest to the passage of any bill, resolution or amendment requiring action by the Senate, and transmit such matter to the Senate as promptly as possible, noting the date of such passage.
-The Clerk may without further action by the House correct all clerical errors of form and content prior to any transmittal.

-(b) The Clerk shall enroll any House bill which passed both the House and the Senate in identical form, obtain a signature of the Speaker, and shall transmit a single original copy to the Governor without delay, authenticating it by his signature thus certifying and attesting to the accuracy of the bill so transmitted.

-(c) The Clerk shall prepare in final form and obtain the signature of the Speaker on any adopted House Resolution, or the signature of the presiding officers of both Houses on any House Joint or Concurrent Resolution, which has passed both Houses in identical form, and shall transmit signed originals or copies to the addressees, if any without delay, authenticating them by his signature (and that of the Senate Clerk if appropriate), thus certifying to their accuracy.

-(d) The Clerk shall compare any Senate bill or resolution, which has passed both Houses in identical form and which has been prepared by the Senate in final form and received by the House for his signature, with the Journal or other papers of the House.
+- (a) The Clerk shall attest to the passage of any bill, resolution or amendment requiring action by the Senate, and transmit such matter to the Senate as promptly as possible, noting the date of such passage.
+The Clerk may without further action by the House correct all clerical errors of form and content prior to any transmittal. - (b) The Clerk shall enroll any House bill which passed both the House and the Senate in identical form, obtain a signature of the Speaker, and shall transmit a single original copy to the Governor without delay, authenticating it by his signature thus certifying and attesting to the accuracy of the bill so transmitted.
+The enrolled bill signed by the Speaker shall be conclusively presumed to be the bill passed by the legislature. - (c) The Clerk shall prepare in final form and obtain the signature of the Speaker on any adopted House Resolution, or the signature of the presiding officers of both Houses on any House Joint or Concurrent Resolution, which has passed both Houses in identical form, and shall transmit signed originals or copies to the addressees, if any without delay, authenticating them by his signature (and that of the Senate Clerk if appropriate), thus certifying to their accuracy. - (d) The Clerk shall compare any Senate bill or resolution, which has passed both Houses in identical form and which has been prepared by the Senate in final form and received by the House for his signature, with the Journal or other papers of the House.
 If the measure has been properly prepared, the Clerk shall obtain the signature of the Speaker, attest to the fact and date of House passage and return the measure to the Senate without delay.

-(e) If the Clerk notes any error in any Senate bill or resolution received by the House for signature, he shall return such measure to the Senate for correction.
-Similarly, he shall correct any error in a House bill or resolution returned for such reason by the Senate.
-However, if investigation reveals that the two Houses did not, in fact, pass the measure in identical form, correction shall only be made pursuant to a concurrent resolution which may be initiated in either House, provided that the clerical errors may be corrected solely by action of the Clerk.

-(f) All signatures shall be placed on the last page of a measure after the last line of text.
+- (e) If the Clerk notes any error in any Senate bill or resolution received by the House for signature, he shall return such measure to the Senate for correction.
+Similarly, the Clerk shall correct any error in a House bill or resolution returned for such reason by the Senate.
+However, if investigation reveals that the two Houses did not, in fact, pass the measure in identical form, correction shall only be made pursuant to a concurrent resolution which may be initiated in either House, provided that the clerical errors may be corrected solely by action of the Clerk. - (f) All signatures shall be placed on the last page of a measure after the last line of text.